Hypothetically, Would 24 Days Be a Normal Plastic Surgery Recovery Time?

-Melania Trump recently resurfaced after a 24 day absence from the public eye, following a statement from the White House stating that she’d undergone an embolization procedure for a benign kidney condition.
+Melania Trump recently resurfaced after a 24-day absence from the public eye, following a statement from the White House stating that she’d undergone an embolization procedure for a benign kidney condition.
 Because Ms. Trump was in the hospital for five nights afterward, and because most embolization patients leave the hospital within 24 hours, and especially because nobody saw her for three weeks afterward, the internet ran wild with a number of theories as to the real reasons for her disappearance.
 One of the most popular was that she had gotten some kind of plastic surgery.

 Now, we definitely don’t know that that’s the case, and would never claim to know that’s the case, and there’s definitely not anything wrong with that if it were the case.
 But since this is what so many amateur sleuths on Twitter have been theorizing for days, it seems worth a quick fact-check: Which procedures, if any, might merit a three-week-plus recovery time?